Long-range frustration in minimal vertex cover problem on random graphs: Introduction

 The MVC problem can be further formulated as a statistical mechanics problem.
 We first introduce $\beta$ as the inverse temperature.
 The partition function of the MVC problem on $G = \{V, E\}$ is

-In the above equation, the first product is the Boltzmann factor of a covering configuration $\vec{s}$, and the second product selects these vertex cover configurations which satisfy the topological constraint. $Z(\beta)$ simply sums all the proper vertex configuration and reweights them with Boltzmann factors.
+In the above equation, the first product is the Boltzmann factor of a covering configuration $\vec{s}$, and the second product selects these vertex cover configurations which satisfy the topological constraint. $Z(\beta)$ simply sums all the proper vertex configurations and reweighs them with Boltzmann factors.
 In the zero-temperature limit ($\beta \to + \infty$), only those $\vec{s}$ with the lowest energy contribute to the partition function.

-Below we list some results for MVC problem in previous literature.
-For more comprehensive reviews on statistical physics approaches to MVC problem, interested readers can refer to \cite{Hartmann.Weigt-JPhyA-2003, Zhao.Zhou-CPB-2014}.
-In the mathematical literature, an upper bound of the energy density on a general graph based on vertex degrees is established in \cite{Harant-DiscreteMath-1998}.
-On ER random graphs, upper and lower bounds for the energy density are derived in \cite{Gazmuri-Network-1984}.
-An asymptotic behavior of the energy density on ER random graphs with large $c$ can be found in \cite{Frieze-DiscreteMath-1990}.
+Below we list some results, especially analytical ones, for the MVC problem in previous literature.
+For more comprehensive reviews on statistical physics approaches to the MVC problem, interested readers can refer to \cite{Hartmann.Weigt-JPhyA-2003, Zhao.Zhou-CPB-2014}.

-From the perspective of statistical mechanics of spin glasses, the replica trick is adopted for the MVC problem, and its energy density on ER random graphs is analytically calculated \cite{Weigt.Hartmann-PRL-2000, Weigt.Hartmann-PRE-2001}.
-This prediction is exact when $c \leqslant {\rm e} = 2.71828 \cdots$.
-On the algorithmic side, the message-passing algorithms, such as warning propagation algorithm and survey propagation algorithm \cite{Weigt.Zhou-PRE-2006} are applied on graphs to characterize the properties of ground-state solutions both at the replica-symmetric and the first-order replica symmetry breaking levels.